-This pan fried sea bass is prepared in 30 minutes!
-Frankly I am amazed by the lack of ingredients, quick preparation, appearance and taste!
+This pan-fried sea bass is prepared in 30 minutes!
+Frankly, I am amazed by the lack of ingredients, quick preparation, appearance, and taste!
 Yes because I discovered fennel few month ago, we published some recipes using it like the fennel salad with orange and olives.
 Initially, I had a negative feeling about fennel: I have always been convinced that this vegetable has a strong anise flavor and it’s not my thing… I was so wrong!
-It is both crunchy, melting and a great association with fish!
+It is both crunchy and melting, and a great association with fish!

 For 6 people: